Chanel College, Dublin: Community involvement

 Chanel College has been involved in Civic Link since 2001.
 In the first year, they were linked to St. Joseph's High School, Derry.
-Subsequently, they were linked to Knockbreda High School, Belfast and Ballycastle High School, County Antrim.
+Subsequently, they were linked to Knockbreda High School, Belfast, and Ballycastle High School, County Antrim.
 They are currently linked with Keithryan High School, County Antrim.

 Chanel joined the National Foundation for Teaching Entrepreneurship programme in 2006.

+Change to co-educational operation

+In September 2026, Chanel College became a co-educational school.
+It also introduced home economics as a new subject, along with launching a new building and more classrooms.
+In the first year of the co-educational changes, there were approximately 15 new pupils, mostly girls.